Depending on the drug, an immunosuppressive medicine may

 around the heart and lungs.
 But there has been little research in these

 Other immunosuppressive medicines are used for more severe lupus.
 Most studies have been done using one of the immunosuppressives, along with corticosteroids, for lupus that is causing serious kidney problems (lupus nephritis).
 But they are also used to try to control other serious symptoms of lupus, such as inflammation around the heart and lungs.
 Azathioprine, cyclophosphamide, and mycophenolate mofetil are the most commonly used medicines.
 They can take several weeks to reach full effectiveness, but they generally help decrease serious symptoms.
-As the immunosuppressive takes effect, the amount of corticosteroids can usually be decreased.2
+As the immunosuppressive takes effect, the amount of corticosteroids can usually be reduced.2

 Side effects of immunomodulator medicines include: